nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 --

-# Block-based methods
+# Block-Based Methods
   - Do not assume a split of the data into two windows but analyze an entire data segment at once

 --

-# 1. Independence-test-based
+# 1. Independence-Test-Based

 - Dynamic Adaptive Window Independence Drift Detection (DAWIDD) is derived from the formulation of concept drift as statistical dependence of data X and time T and thus